j50n/deno-proc/README.md

 #### An Example

-To get you started, here is a simple example where we pass a `string` to a process and get back a `Uint8Array`.
+To get you started, here is a simple example where we pass a text `string` to a process and get back a `Uint8Array` - text compressed to bytes using `gzip`.

 ```ts
 /**